 This Thanksgiving Manicotti Is as American as They Come

 It’s Thursday November 22, 2018, and I’m smoking cigarettes with a few other stand-up comedians on the balcony of a nondescript apartment complex in Glendale.
 This isn't my first Friendsgiving.
-I spent half a dozen with comedians in Austin, Texas, smoking cigarettes and drinking liquor on the balconies of gray apartment complexes.
+I spent half a dozen with comedians in Austin, Texas doing roughly the same thing—smoking cigarettes and drinking liquor on the balconies of gray apartment complexes.
 I haven’t spent Thanksgiving with my family back in Western Pennsylvania in over eight years.
 Flights are expensive and Christmas takes precedent.
 The once family holiday is now a potluck tradition of alcohol and crass, off-the-rails conversations with friends.
 But I miss my family of origin, which is why I showed up to this Friendsgiving with my mother’s recipe for manicotti.

 I grew up in a once-thriving, now dead rust belt town in Western Pennsylvania called New Castle.
 Dubbed “Tin City,” New Castle boomed for the first half of the 20th century, then slowly caved under the weight of its own expectations.
 It became overrun with drugs and crippled by a lack of opportunity.
 New Castle is decidedly not the place to realize your dreams, unless your dream is to own an Italian restaurant that sells cocaine after dark.